Alfred Shout: Victoria Cross and legacy

-Shout was evacuated from the Gallipoli Peninsula to the hospital ship Euralia shortly after he was wounded.
+Shout was evacuated from the Gallipoli Peninsula to the hospital ship Neuralia shortly after he was wounded.
 He died two days later, on 11 August 1915, and was buried at sea.
 Lieutenant Colonel Alfred Bennett, commanding officer of the 1st Battalion, labelled Shout's actions at Lone Pine as "brilliant" and described him as "unapproachable in his splendid leadership".
 Although Sasse's Sap was not completely recovered, Shout was posthumously awarded the Victoria Cross (VC) in recognition of his efforts to recover much of the trench system, while Sasse received the Distinguished Service Order.
 Shout's VC was the seventh and final awarded to the AIF for the operations around Lone Pine, and the second to a member of the 1st Battalion.
 Shout's three gallantry awards from Gallipoli also marked him as the most highly decorated member of the AIF for the campaign.

 The announcement of Shout's VC was promulgated in the London Gazette on 15 October 1915, reading:

 There was considerable confusion following Shout's death.
 Army Headquarters in Melbourne cabled Rose Shout on 15 August to inform her that Alfred had been wounded.
 Confirmation of his death was conveyed to her, but was contradicted by a later cable on 23 August.
 This communication stated that Shout was not dead, but alive and returning to Australia aboard the Themistocles.
 The press in Australia published news of his pending return, adding that he would arrive in Sydney in mid-September.
 This proved to be a case of mistaken identity.
-Shout's death was confirmed by 26 August; a Lieutenant A.J.
-Shirt, also of the 1st Battalion, was the officer aboard the Themistocles.
+Shout's death was confirmed by 26 August; a Lieutenant A. J. Shirt, also of the 1st Battalion, was the officer aboard the Themistocles.
 Rose Shout received a ministerial apology for the clerical errors and distress caused.